aqjune/hol-light-materials/Setup.md

 [[ ! -r '/Users/xx/.opam/opam-init/init.zsh' ]] || source '/Users/xx/.opam/opam-init/init.zsh' > /dev/null 2> /dev/null
 ```
 Please remove this line and try running `hol.sh` again.

-**If it says `ledit` cannot be found**
-On Mac, `ledit` might not be found from PATHs even after installed.
-In this case, please rely on `brew install ledit`.
-If your distribution cannot find `ledit`, you can proceed `export LINE_EDITOR=" "` on the terminal and rerun `hol.sh`.
-This will introduce some inconveniences (for example, arrow keys will not work), but if actual source code editing
-will be done on a separate place like VSCode then it won't matter.

 ### Using HOL Light Server to improve experience